-In the event an Optionee is on an Agreed Leave for more than three (3) months, such Optionee's Options shall (a) stop vesting on the first day of the quarter immediately following the quarter during which the Agreed Leave began and (b) resume vesting on the first day of the quarter immediately following the quarter in which the Agreed Leave ends.
+Unless otherwise required by applicable laws, in the event an Optionee is on an Agreed Leave for more than three (3) months, such Optionee's Options shall (a) stop vesting on the first day of the calendar quarter immediately following the calendar quarter during which the Agreed Leave began and (b) resume vesting on the first day of the calendar quarter immediately following the calendar quarter in which the Agreed Leave ends.
 As a result of any Agreed Leave, the vesting period for such Optionee's Options shall be extended in accordance with this Section 9(b).